 INTRODUCTION | REVIEW | MAP | RELATED POSTS

 Floating on the murky, milk tea-coloured waters of the Kenh Te Canal, separating districts 4 and 7, The Boat Cafe is one of those special places in Saigon that offer respite from the noise and chaos of the city without actually leaving it.
 Opened 5 years ago, The Boat Cafe (or La Ngon, to give it its real name) consists of two wooden river boats moored at right angles to the canal bank so that they protrude out into the water.
 The boats are furnished with tables and chairs on their upper and lower decks, with the sides open to the breeze off the canal.
 In a city obsessed with cafes, this one is pretty unique.
+(Update, July 2017: Sadly, one of the two boats mysteriously burned down, but the other is still operating as usual).

 REVIEW: THE BOAT CAFE, SAIGON